 We partner with NGOs around the world to deliver relationships, technology, and expertise that enhance their service to their communities.
 These partner NGOs customize our offerings, providing their beneficiaries with resources that combine the best of global knowledge and local perspective.

 In 2008, TechSoup Global was selected by the Council on Foundations to host and manage NGOsource, an equivalency determination service that will help U.S. grantmakers streamline their international grantmaking process.
-NGOsource will launch its service on March 20, 2013.
+NGOsource launched on March 20, 2013.

 We teamed up with U.K.-based GuideStar International (GSI) to improve our capacity-building programs for civil society.
 GSI works with civil society leaders worldwide to develop transparency and civil society organization reporting in their own countries.
 GSI supports this growing network through the provision of a shared common technology platform as well as advice and support in each country’s development process.